 2 – Use a standard Wi-Fi Network Extender to boost the existing Wi-Fi signal enough to reach the outer areas of your home.

 The problem with this approach is if you have to place the Wi-Fi Extender near the outer fringe of the signal footprint, the signal is already so weak by the time the Extender receives it that your data transmission speeds will probably be as slow as a sleeping snail.

-As you can see, neither of the two most common methods of dealing with poor Wi-Fi coverage are very good options.
+As you can see, both of these two methods of dealing with poor Wi-Fi coverage can be poor options.
 But there is a third option that works like a charm…

 These kits typically contains two devices: a Powerline Ethernet Adapter and a Wireless Network Extender.
 Using them is about as simple as it can get:

 1 – Connect the Powerline Ethernet Adapter to your router with an Ethernet cable, then plug the device into the nearest electrical outlet.

 2 – Plug the Wireless Network Extender into any electrical outlet in the remote area of the house where you wish to extend your Wi-Fi network to.

 That’s it – you’re done!
 Pretty easy, huh?

 After you have installed the two devices in the kit, you’ll be able to plug a desktop computer or other device with a wired Ethernet connection directly into the Wireless Network Extender.
 It’ll seem like you just ran a long Ethernet cable from the router all the way into the distant room!

 Even better, you will have a strong and fast Wi-Fi signal in that area as well!
 You’ll be able to connect your laptop, Wi-Fi enabled desktop PC, tablet, smart phone, game console and other Wi-Fi devices to your network with a reliable and fast Wi-Fi connection.